Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # Model Training

 We will be using the `OneVsRestClassifier` from the sklearn library with `LogisticRegression` as the base classifier.
 This approach enables the model to predict multiple labels for each comment.

+# To do list
+Testing more model for better performence